ztangent/ztangent.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am an incoming assistant professor in the National University of Singapore's [Department of Computer Science](https://www.comp.nus.edu.sg/cs/), starting in August 2025.
-I am currently recruiting PhD students, post-doctoral researchers, and research assistants — see the [recruiting page](/recruiting) for details!
+I am an incoming Assistant Professor in the National University of Singapore's [Department of Computer Science](https://www.comp.nus.edu.sg/cs/) with a joint appointment at the [A*STAR Institute of High Performance Computing (IHPC)](https://www.a-star.edu.sg/ihpc), starting in August 2025. *I am currently recruiting PhD students, post-doctoral researchers, and research assistants — see the [recruiting page](/recruiting) for details!*

 Previously, I completed my PhD in the the MIT [Probabilistic Computing Project](http://probcomp.csail.mit.edu/) and [Computational Cognitive Science lab](https://cocosci.mit.edu/), advised by [Vikash Mansinghka](http://probcomp.csail.mit.edu/principal-investigator/) and [Josh Tenenbaum](https://cocosci.mit.edu/josh).